gvwilson/thirdbit/src/2026/04/24/big-tech-as-stasi.md

 what is and isn't private has expanded in some directions and contracted in others over the past century with no consistent underlying principle.
-Sexual behavior between consenting adults was legally public in the sense that it was criminally regulated well into the twentieth century.
+Sexual behavior between consenting adults was legally public (in the sense that it was criminally regulated) well into the twentieth century.
-Medical records were routinely shared between physicians, employers, and insurers without patient consent.
+Physicians, employers, and insurers routinely shared medical records without patients' consent.
-The expansion of legal privacy protection into both of these areas was the result of specific case-by-case struggles.

 At the same time,
 financial transactions that were once private are now reported to governments under anti-money-laundering and tax-compliance measures, and communications that were once protected by the practical difficulty of interception are now trivially monitored at scale.

+Changes to legal privacy protection into these areas were the result of specific case-by-case struggles.
-These shifts also do not reflect a coherent theory of what should be private.
+The shifts also do not reflect a coherent theory of what should be private.
+Instead,
-They reflect the outcomes of contests between specific interests, and the interests of states and large corporations have generally prevailed over the interests of individuals.
+they reflect the outcomes of contests between specific interests, and the interests of states and large corporations have generally prevailed over those of individuals.

 The most thorough surveillance states in history were built without computers.
 The East German Ministry for State Security,